Anaxarchus/gdscript-structs/test/README.md

 | Node2D | 250,000 | 3970848985 | 405.0104 | 325.1886 | 285.6207 |
 | Node2D | 500,000 | 3970848985 | 865.6611 | 322.4516 | 284.6098 |
 | Node2D | 1,000,000 | 3970848985 | 1786.8829 | 326.3783 | 289.6905 |

-NOTE: all times are based on an average taken from 100 operations.

 Each object type was given the following properties, if they didn't previously exist:
 ```